Lingonberry surprised researchers!

 High-fat feed increased fasting blood glucose and insulin levels and total cholesterol in mice.
 However, lingonberry prevented high-fat diet-induced increases in glucose and cholesterol levels.
 It also had a beneficial effect on insulin and triglyceride levels.
 Adding lingonberry to food also seemed to significantly reduce low-grade inflammation.
 As expected, the mice on the low-fat diet had the best results.
 "The results highlight the health-promoting effects of lingonberries, particularly in relation to obesity and low-grade inflammation," Moilanen says.

 After the mouse experiment, researchers were interested in figuring out what else lingonberry might be used for.
 In cell cultures, the effects of twelve lingonberry cleansers on the mechanism regulating low-grade inflammation, i.e., the polarization of macrophages M1 / M2, were measured.
 Three of the substances, resveratrol, quercetin, and chemferol, were found to inhibit M1 activation, which increases inflammation.
 In addition, they and anthocyanidins were found to potentiate anti-inflammatory M2 activation.

 "These compounds may help explain the beneficial effects of lingonberry in the mouse experiment," Moilanen says.

-So what does it all mean?
 We have long known that lingonberries contain high levels of antioxidants, vitamins, and resveratrol.
-Now we also know that lingonberry can help us maintain healthier weight, and lower cholesterol, blood sugar, and inflammation levels.
+Now we also know that lingonberry can help us maintain a healthier weight, and lower cholesterol, blood sugar, and inflammation levels.
 Just add a tablespoon of our delicious NordicNordic lingonberry powder to any meal each day!